Loose rendition of an article by my spouse

 They may drink claiming for example that “a glass of wine is good for the blood circulation”.
 I did not refuse when iNapa Winery gave me a bottle of Premium Wine for my birthday.

 My mother passed away in August several years ago.
+She was 87.
 I still remember her preparing “Kun Ywet Pyoat Yay” for me.

 My father-in-law who learned indigenous medicine from Kadok Sayagyi (his life saver) and my mother-in-law had a cabinet of Western and Eastern medicine.
 They also treated me at times.